RosanaGarciap/statistical_report/README.md

 * [Multiple plotting](https://matplotlib.org/stable/gallery/lines_bars_and_markers/csd_demo.html#sphx-glr-gallery-lines-bars-and-markers-csd-demo-py)

+### Web video of the Repository work: https://youtu.be/fKnXF05zmKI
 # Future Work
 As you can notice version 1.1 provides functions for specific questions for specific columns to analyze. future version will update functions show_plot() to be able to work receiving more than two columns. searching methods will also be modified to work with searching combinations that work with big volumes of data.